cagarcia2011/BudgetingWorks-App/README.md

-# BudgetingWorks-App
+# BudgetingWorks.App
-Budgeting React App
+Just a simple Budgeting App that is easy to use and straight forward.